rosflight/rosflight_firmware/docs/user-guide/hardware-setup.md

 ## Flight Controller

+ROSflight is best supported on the Openpilot Revolution from [hobbyking.com](https://hobbyking.com/en_us/openpilot-cc3d-revolution-revo-32bit-flight-controller-w-integrated-433mhz-oplink.html?___store=en_us).
+It works on most variants of the revo and naze32 flight controller.
+Configuring a new board is relatively straight-forward, assuming that the board uses an STM32F4xx or STM32F1xx processor.

+!!! warning
-ROSflight is best supported on the flip32+ from [readytoflyquads.com](http://www.readytoflyquads.com/the-flip32-187).
-It works on any variant of the naze32 flight controller, but the flip32 has the convenience of having through-hole boot pins.
-The naze32 and flip32 have identical schematics, they differ only in the layout of the board.
-We have seen some problems using off-brand versions of the naze32 or flip32 because there are fake versions of accelerometers which can mess with the firmware; try to avoid those if you can.
+    We have seen some problems using off-brand versions of flight controllers because there are fake versions of accelerometers which can mess with the firmware; try to avoid those if you can.

 ## External Sensors